Tata Tigor: Tigor EV

 In October 2019, Tata Motors has launched the Tigor EV (stylized as Tigor.ev) for taxi owners.
 It has extended the range from 142 km to 213 km on a single charge according to ARAI certification.
 It is reported that the Tigor EV will be the cheapest electric car available for commercial buyers.
 In 2021 the Tata Tigor EV was renamed as XPRES-T. On 31 August 2021, Tata Motors has launched the new Tigor EV in India with 4 variants XE, XM, XZ+ and XZ+ (O), with ARAI claimed range of 306 km in a single charge, which adopts the brand's ZipTron powertrain shared with the Nexon EV.
 On 23 November 2022, Tata Motors has launched the new Tigor.ev with an extended ARAI claim range of 315 km.
 This updated version gets some new tech and features to the car.

-Safety

-Tata Tigor EV Crash Test rated 4 stars in Global NCAP 1.0 in 2021 (based on Latin NCAP 2013).